 Senate Bill 43 aims to expand the authority of advanced practice nurse prescribers in Wisconsin by allowing them to pronounce the date, time, and place of a patient's death for the preparation of death records.
-Currently, only certain healthcare providers, such as physicians, naturopathic doctors, and physician assistants, have this authority.
+Currently, this authority is limited to certain healthcare providers, including physicians, naturopathic doctors, and physician assistants.
 The bill introduces a new definition for "advanced practice nurse prescriber" and amends existing statutes to include these nurses in the list of professionals who can officially declare a patient's death.

 Text as Enrolled: 69.01(6g), 69.01